SreerangamKushalKumar/Flipkart-online-shopping/README.md

 # Flipkart-online-shopping
-These is an Assignment which is given a company..
+These is an Assignment(Coding Test) Which is given by the Company..

-These project is done for an assignment
+1.These Assignment Requirement Provided by the Company: Categories and Subcategories Should Expand on Hover, Support for Nested Subcategories
+(e.g.,Mobiles->Oppo).

+2.Implemented a Search to easy Searching within Categories and Subcategories.

+3.Resuable Components, such as Expandable Dropdown.

 ![image](https://github.com/SreerangamKushalKumar/Flipkart-online-shopping/assets/112310432/ff7ca93f-028a-4e85-9a31-86a60717d88b)
-theses is an frontend image look
+These is an Frontend Image Look

 ![image](https://github.com/SreerangamKushalKumar/Flipkart-online-shopping/assets/112310432/c08f2afb-eeb1-449b-9db3-d09e36f17b0c)